Square root of a number

 68 = 8 × 8

-For the numbers above, the square was equal to a whole number.
+For the numbers above, the square root was equal to an integer.

-it is not always possible to get the square root as a whole number.
+it is not always possible to get the square root as an integer.

 Sometimes, you may get a real number when finding the square root.